Rajendraganji/ParkingLot/README.md

  (  C:\practise_projects\Parkinglot\Parkinglot>mvn clean install -DskipTests ) -----> for building the project

 ( C:\practise_projects\Parkinglot\Parkinglot>mvn spring-boot:run -Dspring-boot.run.arguments=--inputfile.path="C:\Users\ganjir\Desktop\input.txt"  )   ---> For running project

+7) once you run this , you will get a output for the inputs you provided in file( input.txt ).

+8) To test the code with another text file , clicl CTRL+C and then click "y".
+Now you can use the same 2nd command provided in step 6 (mvn clean install -DskipTests is not needed)

+   with new file location which you want to test.